 Who am I?

 A Canadian social thinker, born in Amsterdam into a working-class family, who has studied the ecological crisis for more than thirty years.
 I was a progressive for most of my life, but left the movement because it rejects the revolutionary change that is now necessary for survival.
-I remain committed to the progressive goal of social justice.
+I likely have Asperger's.

 Why should you listen to me?